kubrickfr/avsc-wiki/Home.md

 >   statically typed languages.

-Avro is roughly similar to [Protocol Buffers][protocol-buffers], in that they both deal with structured data (as opposed to JSON and [MessagePack] for example).
+Avro is roughly similar to [Protocol Buffers][protocol-buffers], in that they both deal with structured data (as opposed to JSON and [MessagePack][] for example).
 This allows for various benefits: for example built-in data validation, and faster, more compact encodings.

+## Why JavaScript?

+It turns out JavaScript is a great fit for Avro.
+JavaScript's dynamic nature lets us generate optimized code for each data type.
+This lets us be often (much) faster than JSON (see the [Benchmarks page](Benchmarks)).

 # Browser support